-Most of Scandinavia uses 220 volts.
+Most of Scandinavia uses 220 volts, including Norway.
 Electrical plugs in Finland look like two round prongs.
 You can use the ungrounded Europlug Type C or the grounded Schukoplug Type E/F. Your device determines whether you will need a simple shape adapter or an electric transformer.

 If you plug in, and the electric current is too much for your device, it could fry your device's components and render it unusable.

 How Do You Know Which Plug You Need?

 It is not too hard to find out what kind of adapter plug or converter you need for electrical outlets in Finland.
 For instance, if you plan to charge your laptop, most laptops can accept up to 220 volts.
 In the U.S., the current that comes out of our electrical sockets is 110 volts, although, your laptop and mobile phones can usually handle twice that input of electricity.